navicore/cem3/docs/ARCHITECTURE.md

 ## Core Design Principles

 1. **Values are independent of stack structure** - A value can be duplicated, shuffled, or stored without corruption.
-The stack is just a linked list of pointers to values.
+The stack is a contiguous array of 40-byte tagged values.

 2. **Functional style** - Operations produce new values rather than mutating.
    `array-with` returns a new array, it doesn't modify the original.